 RegistrationSign Up Now!

-- Registration fee is $40 to cover camping fees and Friday night dinner.
-All other costs will paid individually or by the group.
+- Registration fee is $75.
+This will cover your camping fees All other costs will paid individually or by the group.

 - The registration fee is non-refundable.